viniciuskneves/articles/setup-your-own-webpack-without-a-cli/webpack-concepts-loaders-and-plugins.md

-# Setup your own Webpack without a CLI
+# Webpack concepts: Loaders and Plugins

 *This is the first time I write a series of articles.
 I decided to structure it like that as I don't have the full picture of what I'm going to be writing, I've just the first part of it written, and I also want to avoid a 10min reading article at the end.*